 We planted our first vines in 2013 and since then the vineyard has been growing steadily.
-Today, we have 8,000 green Solaris grape vines – a PIWI grape which ripens early and is highly resistant to fungal diseases.
-The fact that it is so resistant also means we don’t need to protect our grapes against anything other than mildew, which is done using a low dose of sulphur twice per season.
+Today, we have 10 000 green Solaris grape vines – a PIWI grape which ripens early and is highly resistant to fungal diseases.
+The fact that it is so resistant also means we don’t need to protect our grapes against anything other than mildew, which is done using a low dose of sulphur a couple of times per season.

 Healthy soil is a prerequisite for all growing.
 What we take from the soil during harvest, we add back through compost and cover crops.
 Between the rows of vines, we grow plants which add nutrition to the soil, store carbon and attract bees, bumblebees and other insects.
 Our hens and roosters also contribute to healthy soil, as they live freely in the vineyard and pick up pests as they fertilise the soil.